hohkfuyuhi/hohkfuyuhi.github.io/README.md

 - bugfixes:
   1. navbar still behaving funky apparently - tried some new code, let's see how it goes
   2. certain css and scss elements were not functioning correctly - they should now
-  3. some of the links in the contact section seen to be redirecting users to broken sites - all fixed now
+  3. some of the links in the contact section seen to be redirecting users to broken sites - i hope i fixed it
 - quality of life:
   1. fixed the center alignment of the skills section - it's not perfectly center, but it should be easier on the eyes
-  2. changed the layout of the contact details portion - it should be easier to scan the QE codes
+  2. changed the layout of the contact details portion - it should be easier to scan the QR codes now that they're not side by side lol
   3. fixed some translation issues
 - issues to be addressed:
   1. navbar links still don't change to the correct language - what the heck is going on??